mobify/developer-values/README.md

 - Take pride in how you build the software and your craftsmanship regardless of how the product does in the market.
 This doesn't mean gold-plating everything, often you should act pragmatically.
 Shipping value to users is the most important thing, but make sure to take the time to reflect on what you build, and do a post mortem and always make sure you're not repeating the mistakes of the past.
 - Ensure you challenge designs that you see problems with instead of implementing them without questioning.
-- Don't accept anything you find on the internet (StackOverflow, forums, etc) without understanding how it works and vetting it against the API documentation.
+- Don't accept anything you find on the internet (StackOverflow, Github, etc) without understanding how it works and vetting it against the API documentation.
 It may be the accepted answer, but that does not mean it's correct.

 #### Reach out to domain experts.
 - We value a collaborative development environment where we seek expertise from domain area experts.
 We have a wealth of expertise on the team with very talented folks - talk to them instead of making the mistake yourself!
 If you are unsure who to chat with, feel free to reach out to folks in the Engineering room on Slack, or reach out to your lead.